 Kujaku ( peacock ) Myo-oh is believed to cast away diseases, speed up recovery from illness and be good for life extension, because peacocks are said to get rid of all the poisons by eating poisonous weeds and snakes.
 Kujaku Myo-oh dates back to Nara period ( 8th century ) unlike other myo-oh statues made in Heian period.
 It is given a female position in India, so it is characterized by a tender facial expression like a bosatsu statue.
 She rides on a peacock with its wings open, usually four-armed and crown-headed.
 One of the most famous Kujaku Myo-oh, sculpted by Kaikei in Kamakura period ( 1192-1333 ), is housed in Kongobuji Temple, Koya-san, Wakayama Prefecture.

 Aizen Myo-oh purifies sensual lust and elevates it to the faith in esoteric Buddhism.
 This myo-oh was widely believed among the aristocratic class in Heian period because it helped to create harmony between people and to calm down battles.
 The statue has one face with three eyes and six hands holding various articles including a bow and arrow.
-Aizen Myo-oh resembles Eros and Cupid in Greco-Roman mythology, in that some statues are posed drawing the bow to release an arrow into heaven.
+Aizen Myo-oh resembles Eros and Cupid in Greco-Roman mythology, in that some statues are posed drawing a bow to release an arrow into heaven.
 One of the main Aizen Myo-oh statues is housed in Saidaiji Temple, Nara.
 The body of the statue is painted in bright red, which represents sensual lust.
 Public viewing is in spring and autumn only.

 Next time let's learn about ten-bu.
-See you soon.
+See you. soon.